avishai111/Evaluation-Measures-Audio-Deepfake-Detection/README.md

 - **EER**: The point where false acceptance and false rejection rates are equal.
 - **DCF**: Cost-based metric combining false accept/reject rates with task-specific costs.
-- **t-DCF**: Measures the impact of a spoofing countermeasure (CM) in a tandem ASV+CM system, incorporating priors and detection costs.
+- **t-DCF**: Measures the impact of a spoofing countermeasure (CM) in a tandem system, incorporating priors and detection costs.

 ### 🔗 Reference Paper